evanx/component-validator/README.md

    };
 }
 ```
-where for convenience `props` and `logger` are passed as superflous arguments.
+where for convenience `props` and `logger` are passed as superfluous arguments.

 Incidently, an ES6 `class` implementation is expressed as an equivalent function as follows:
 ```javascript